Gordon Foxley: Bribes

 The Chief of Defence Procurement, Dr M McIntosh, admitted to the Committee of Public Accounts, referenced in the proceedings of the Committee of Public Accounts, Forty Sixth Report, dated 1 November 1995, that the MoD had not sustained any loss through the actions of Gordon Foxley, but rather that “ the Department had in their view done well”.
 The Chief of Defence Procurement (CDP), Ministry of Defence, admitted to the Committee of Public Accounts, referenced in the proceedings of the Committee of Public Accounts, Forty Sixth Report, dated 1 November 1995, that “the Department have taken action against the three companies to recover the corrupt payments”.
 This resulted in the payments of 4.6M which exceeded the grossest estimation of corrupt payments made to Foxley.
 Thus, the Ministry of Defence can reasonably be stated to have made a handsome profit out of the proceedings.

-Some 12 contracts worth £33 million were cited in the criminal charges against Foxley, involving companies in Germany, Italy and Norway - Fratelli Borletti in Italy, Gebruder Junghans in Germany, and Raufoss of Norway.
-There have been no charges, trials or convictions relating to that corruption in any of those countries.
+Some 12 contracts worth £33 million were cited in the criminal charges against Foxley, involving companies Fratelli Borletti in Italy, Gebruder Junghans in Germany, and Raufoss of Norway.
+There were no charges, trials or convictions relating to that corruption in any of those countries.

 The MoD responded by banning officials from accepting trips to the opera, free tickets to Wimbledon and Ascot, and days' shooting.

 A 1994 estimate of the total cost of his corruption included almost £30 million in losses to a Blackburn factory that could have won the contract, including the loss of hundreds of jobs.
 Jack Dromey, then deputy general secretary of the Transport and General Workers Union, called him "an obscene product of his times".